dionn-hargreaves/ActinModel/README.md

 `plotActinframes.py -h`

 You can also print frames manually using a results file as input.
-To do this run
+To do this I've written an executable `GenerateMedia.sh` which you can run by typing

+`./GenerateMedia.sh /Path/to/ActinModel yyyy-mm-dd-runX`

+which will create a plotting folder in the simulation output folder.
+This will contain a movie of the simulation and a folder containing the individual frames which make up the movie.
+The executable GenerateMedia.sh can be amended to adjust the frame limits etc. at the end of the `plotActinframes.py` call (line 16).

+To individually create the frames folder from a given `results.dat` file without the movie, run

-`python plotActinframes.py -I results.dat -O pathToFrames/yyyy-mm-dd-runNumber -TPF 1 -FT png -FL "-5E-6, -5E-6, 5E-6, 5E-6"`
+`python3 plottingScripts/plotActinframes.py -I results.dat -O yyyy-mm-dd-runNumber/plotting/frames -TPF 1 -FT png -FL "-5E-6, -5E-6, 5E-6, 5E-6"`

 So the above will create png images from the results.dat file with a time per frame (inverse of framerate) of 1 second and the frame size limits will be plus minus five microns in x and y.

 Frames can be stacked into a video using FFmpeg.
 A script `stackToVid.sh` is provided which does this, and this can be set to run at the end of a simulation.
 To manually create a video from frames as input

-`stackToVid.sh fullPathToFrames/yyyy-mm-dd-runNumber fullPathToVideo 20 0`
+`plottingSCripts/stackToVid.sh fullPathToFrames fullPathToVideo 20 0`

-Which creates a video in `fullPathToVideo` from the images in `fullPathToFrames/yyyy-mm-dd-runNumber`, with a framerate of 20.
+Which creates a video in `fullPathToVideo` from the images in `fullPathToFrames`, with a framerate of 20.
 The last argument is to do with whether or not the simulation was a test run, but you can ignore this. **Make sure not to have forward slashes at the end of the input and output path, else it will not work.**

 ## Installation and running on ShARC